matloff/fasteR/README.md

 ```

 will tell you to full story on all the options available for the
 **hist** function.
-Note, there are far too many for you to digest for
+Again, there are far too many for you to digest for
 now (most users don't ever find a need for the more esoteric ones), but
 it's a vital resource to know.